andrewscott02/Quest-System/readme.md

 This project was created for Unity 2018.4.2.f1.

 The project has been created with a barebones folder structure and sample assets.
-The settings have been optimized for best quality without adding any additional packages to the project.
+The settings have been optimized for best 3D quality without adding any additional packages to the project.
+For 2D projects, go to Edit -> Project Settings -> Editor and set the "Default Behaviour Mode" to 2D.
+Do this at the start so that imported assets are optimized automatically.

 Please fork this repository, then rename and clone it to begin working on your project.